 All Three Required for a Good Job

-From my perspective, job satisfaction is a big piece of the pie but a good job is truly defined by having a makeup of all three: Opportunity, Satisfaction, and Compensation.
-I would consider a job for a short period of time if it only had 2 of the three, but for the long term I want a job will all 3.
-I would not consider a job that only had one of the three unless it was that or no job.
 Now something to keep in mind, is while you want a balance of all three, where you tilt (which you favor) will change over time.
-For example at the beginning of my career Opportunity needed to be overweighted as I was at the bottom end of the possible compensation simply because of my experience.
-Meanwhile, as I approach retirement the need for opportunity will decrease as the need for a future job with higher pay decreases.
+For example at the beginning of my career, opportunity needed to be overweighted as I was at the bottom end of the possible compensation simply because of my experience.
+Meanwhile, as I approach retirement the need for opportunity will decrease as the need for advancement options with higher pay decreases.
 As such at certain stages of your life the balance will shift between the three.

 Tilting Towards one of the Three